[Updated April, 2026]

 o Clean Up – After distribution is over, the distribution area and tables need to be cleaned.
 The tables then need to be put away and the area needs to be generally tidied and swept/mopped, as needed.

 What if I need to reschedule my volunteer shift?
 If you will be unable to fulfill a volunteer shift you have already signed up for, please cancel at SignUp.com and reschedule as soon as possible.
-For shifts within seven days, please email Megan as well, so she can email the group to fill your spot.
-Please try to avoid last minute cancelations, as it often leads to understaffed distributions.
+For shifts within seven days, please email Janet as well, so she can email the group to fill your spot.
+Please try to avoid last minute cancellations, as it often leads to understaffed distributions.

 Are there additional ways to volunteer other than at distribution?
 Yes.
 In addition to distribution volunteer shifts, there are a few other ways to volunteer to help Farm Spot run smoothly.
 We are currently looking for volunteers to assist with: